 The County Engineer’s Office encourages drivers to remain vigilant no matter what road they travel.
-“Looking at the data for the past three years, deer-related collisions can and do happen nearly everywhere in the county,” Farschman said.
+Deer-related collisions aren’t limited to specific locations, but can and do happen nearly everywhere in the county.
 “Therefore, drivers should be aware of the seasonal deer hazard and exercise extra caution while driving this time of year.”

 Department of Public Safety, Ohio State Highway Patrol, and Ohio Department of

 Natural Resources offer precautionary measures and information for motorists:

 - Highest-risk periods are from sunset to midnight

 followed by the hours shortly before and after sunrise.

 see one deer on or near a roadway, expect that others may follow.

 - After dark, use high-beams when there is no opposing traffic.
 The high beams will illuminate the eyes of deer on or near a roadway and provide greater motorist reaction time.
 But don't rely solely on high-beams or deer whistles to deter such collisions.